ways-choir-dev/ways-choir-dev.gitlhub.io/content/_index.en.md

 ## News

+### March 2023

+WAYS at Total Choral 2023

+It was sooo phantastic!

+After the long break due to the pandemic and two concerts last year, our choir finally took part again in the choir festival "Total Choral".
+Thanks to the good organization we could fully concentrate on singing.

+The house was full, the wonderful audience quickly turned enthusiastic, and we as a choir had a lot of fun singing.
+For our choir members Sarah, Julia and Eiko it was the concert premiere with WAYS, which they mastered with flying colours.
+You are a real asset to this choir!
+In general, we are a great and colorful mix of music-loving people.
+And if I ask friends, it's exactly this enthusiasm we convey when we sing which our fans appreciate so much.

+The partner choir _inspired!_ under direction of Rebecca Tjimbawe delighted the audience with their gospels.
+And so, in the end, everyone went home happy.

+A big thank you to the many volunteers from the Total Choral Festival and Cafe Schalotte.
+Thank you for the good sound, the great lighting and the good supply of drinks.
+You always make us feel welcome and we'd love to come back!

+And of course a huge thank you to Gunars Kalnins - our beloved choirmaster - who brought this choir to life and without whom we would not be WAYS.

 ### February 2023

 How does it feel to be a member of WAYS?
 Our long-time member Heike lets us take part in the life of the choir with her personal inside view: